deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> This table presents the performance comparison of different web agents on the WebArena benchmark, showing their success rates with and without policy optimization, and the relative performance gains.
+> Table 1 presents the success rates of various web agents on the WebArena benchmark, comparing performance with and without policy optimization.

 {{< table-caption >}}